Billian177/PowerBi-Portfolio-Projects/README.md

 # PowerBi-Portfolio-Projects
-This holds all my powerbi dashboards
+This repository holds all my powerbi dashboards showcasing my skills and capabilities in visualizing data using powerbi tool.

+##Projects in the folder
+1. Auto car sales
+2. Global superstore